Eligibility Services for Special Education

 "Visual impairment including blindness" means an impairment in vision that, even with correction, adversely affects a child's educational performance.
 The term includes both partial sight and blindness.

 The existence of a medical condition alone does not automatically qualify a child for special education and related services.
 The team must also determine whether or not the medical condition results in an adverse impact on child's educational performance and requires specially designed instruction.

 Yes.
 There are students who are gifted or enrolled in Advanced Placement or Honors courses but also need special education and related services.
 The child must meet a two-prong test to be considered an eligible child with a disability: (1) have one of the specified disabilities under the Individuals with Disabilities Education Act; and (2) because of the disability, need special education and related services.

 The Virginia Department of Education has published Supporting the Identification and Achievement of the Twice Exceptional Student to provide answers to common questions concerning the identification process and instruction of students with dual exceptionalities.

 The special education designee, usually the assistant principal of the school, will share relevant information with the child's teachers or any appropriate committee for consideration of how best to meet the child's needs.
-Each school utilizes the Multi-Tiered System of Supports (MTSS) framework to meet the academics, behavior, and social emotional needs of all students in school.
+Each school utilizes the Multi-Tiered System of Supports (MTSS) framework to address the academic, behavior, and social-emotional needs of all students in school.